 6. Holly Jolly Christmas: To you, it’s the name of a Burl Ives classic; to Santa, it’s the name of the gal who takes care of him in the VIP suite at North Pole Dancers

 I'm always excited by additions to Mike Mignola's body of work.
 And while that honestly wasn't meant as a pun, this post exists to sing the praises of a delightful fugue composed by the creator of Hellboy known as The Amazing Screw-On Head.
 It began life several years ago as a one-shot comic book; now, its titular story has finally been reissued with like material by Dark Horse in a $17.99 hardcover [ISBN 978-1-59582-501-8].

 For a long time, I despaired of ever seeing such a collection or, indeed, much “like material” at all despite the (very) occasional Mignola efforts along similar lines in terms of tone if not detail.

 the Following poster

-When exploring its twists and inspirations online after viewing, I was quickly dis-abused of the notion that Inception was Christopher Nolan's sixth feature.
+Exploring Inception’s twists and inspirations online after viewing, I was quickly disabused of the notion that it was Christopher Nolan’s sixth feature.
 His career, early shorts aside, did not begin with Memento.
-It launched with a 70-minute, "no-budget" film called Following released in 1999.
+It launched with a 70-minute, “no-budget” film called Following released in 1999.